There’s nothing nicer on a sunny Vancouver day than biking Stanley Park – it’s one of those Canadian bucket list things to do!

 (After riding e-bikes on our Seine River cruise in France, we bought e-bikes for ourselves back home.
 Love them!)

-Their half-day rate is probably the best (cheapest) per hour, as it allows you to take out a bike for up to 5 hours.
+Their rate for a half day is one of the best (cheapest) per hour, as it allows you to take out a bike for up to 5 hours for $24 total.
+See Jo-E’s regular bicycyle rental rates.

 To rent an e-bike, you have have to leave a pre-authorized amount of $250 on your credit card (to protect against damage, etc.)